mohitsood5934/JWT-User-Authentication-System-Using-MEANStack/README.md

      "typ":JWT
      }
      ```
   --  Payload Data

   Payload means user information like email id and _id(primary key)

-  --And finally we have to sign using payload,secret and our 256 bit token will be generated
+  --  And finally we have to sign using payload,secret and our 256 bit token will be generated

     ```I/P  RSA256 OR HS256(base64urlencoded(header))+base64urlencoded(payload)+secret